Concordium/concordium.github.io/source/mainnet/net/references/manage-accounts.rst

 can happen in two ways:

-- the account has :ref:`staked<glossary-staked-amount>` some of the public balance in order to become a baker
+- the account has :ref:`staked<glossary-staked-amount>` some of the public balance in order to become a baker or to delegate
 - some of the public balance is locked up because it was received via a :ref:`transfer with schedule<glossary-transfer-with-schedule>`